muratk5n/thirdwave/en/2021/09/computing-ai.md

 root of math is number theory / sets, a function is a mapping from one set to another, a one-to-one or many-to-one mapping.
 If image X results in left steering, similar image Y in right steering, there is no function there.
-2 + 2 cannot give you 4 and 14 at the same time (3=1 being 4 is okay though).
+2 + 2 cannot give you 4 and 14 at the same time.
 NNs cannot approximate such data coming from such process, that is not a function.

 So besides approximating functions being the wrong track for AI research, we might not have traces of functions in most datasets we